Benjamin Boyce | What Happened To Bret Weinstein At Evergreen State College? | OAP #31

 That would be the intellectually honest thing to do.

-And at that point, they can't be intellectually honest because from my perspective, the way that we saw equity and all those ideas being implemented in the Evergreen State College, it seemed to be the case that Evergreen was supposed to be the flagship for rolling out equity across the entire state because it happened at Evergreen First,
+And at that point, they can't be intellectually honest because from my perspective, the way that we saw equity and all those ideas being implemented in the Evergreen State College, it seemed to be the case that Evergreen was supposed to be the flagship for rolling out equity across the entire state because it happened at Evergreen First.

 And equity is our path to implementing on a statistical level, just this complete leveling of the playing field.

-It's purely zero sum and and destructive ideology.
+It's purely zero-sum and destructive ideology.

-In practice, that's my perspective, and I am uh biased with that.
+And I am biased with that.

 I don't think it's healthy on a personal level.

-whether it's a knitting club or a school or some corporation that produces widgets, all of those things schooling, knitting, and widgets need to be put into you know, secondary to this push towards social justice.
+And then it starts to take over every institution and denigrates The stated purpose of any institution, whether it's a knitting club or a school or some corporation that produces widgets, all of those things, schooling, knitting, and widgets, need to be put into, you know, secondary to this push towards social justice.

-Social justice needs to be the first and foremost thing because we have to solve this problem, and so it starts to divert more and more resources from the purpose of any given institution or club into this substitute kind of practice.
+And so it starts to divert more and more resources from the purpose of any given institution or club into this subsidiary kind of practice.

 And what we saw at the Evergreen State College when they started to implement this stuff is that the classrooms became more and more like group therapy sessions without anybody qualified to deal with actual therapeutic matters.

-And so we should teach them how to communicate, and then they can decide whatever to do with that.
+And so we should teach them how to communicate and then they can decide whatever to do with that.

 But no, we have to teach them to be activists first and foremost.